Skip Navigation

 What are the weak points in the Posse Comitatus Act?

-Events in 2020 and 2021 have highlighted two loopholes in the Posse Comitatus Act.
+Events in recent years have also highlighted two loopholes in the Posse Comitatus Act, both of which concern the National Guard.
 The first involves the District of Columbia National Guard.
 Unlike all other state and territorial National Guards, the DC Guard is always under presidential control.
 Despite this, the Department of Justice has for years asserted that the DC Guard can operate in a non-federal, “militia” status, in which it is not covered by the Posse Comitatus Act.
 By this interpretation, presidents can use the DC Guard for law enforcement whenever they choose.
+President Trump has exploited this loophole twice, both in the summer of 2020 during his first term and through the ongoing deployment of the DC Guard that began in August 2025.

-Another weakness in the Posse Comitatus Act arises from the law that allows the National Guard to operate in “Title 32 status.”
-In Title 32 status, a middle ground between purely state operations and federalization, Guard personnel are paid with federal funds and may perform missions requested by the president, but they remain under state command and control.
+The second loophole in the Posse Comitatus Act arises from the law that allows the National Guard to operate in “Title 32 status.”
+Under this status — a middle ground between purely state operations and federalization — Guard personnel are paid with federal funds and may perform missions requested by the president, but they remain under state command and control.
 That means they are not subject to the Posse Comitatus Act, even though they are serving federal interests.
+The first and second Trump administrations similarly exploited this loophole to bring out-of-state National Guard personnel into DC in the summer of 2020 and as part of the ongoing deployment there.

 How should the Posse Comitatus Act be reformed?